 Having fun isn’t just for the young!
 People over 65 spend an average of $2,958 annually on entertainment, or $246.50 monthly.

 People aged 65 to 74 spend $3,801 per year, which is higher than the national average of $3,226.
 Once people hit age 75, however, their fun fund drops to $1,763.
 Maybe it actually is more difficult to get out of the house once they reach a certain age.

-But wait, there’s more!
+Some people call them vices, other people call them indulgences.
+Either way, it’s important to account for them.
 People who smoke cigarettes or regularly drink alcohol should prepare to drop money on those indulgences, just as they did when they were younger.
 People who take comfort in retail therapy should budget for a few big trips to the mall every year.
 Simple purchases like books or practical clothing are also a consideration.

 Now that someone is retired, maybe they’d like to spend their free time taking a class at the local community college.
 Or they want to treat their family to a beach trip and rent a condo along the water.
 These are all expenses to think about when creating a budget for retirement.

 5 Steps to Set Up a Retirement Budget

 It is always a good idea to get a clear idea of one’s financial income and output—whether you’re in your 20s, 40s, or 60s—and it’s especially important in planning for retirement costs.
 There are some easy steps to take now to set up a retirement budget for the future.

 Step 1: Make a List of Expected Monthly Expenses